snowplow-incubator/snowplow-js-analytics-sdk/README.md

 You can find more information about Snowplow Analytics SDKs in general on [Snowplow Wiki](https://github.com/snowplow/snowplow/wiki/Snowplow-Analytics-SDK).

+## Source acknowledgement

+This SDK was contributed by [Michael Dokolin](https://github.com/dokmic) in 2018 - big thanks for the help in getting this one started and maintaining it over the years!

 ## Install
 ```bash
 npm install --save snowplow-analytics-sdk